venkateshkannayiram/EmergencyTrackingSystem-ETS-/README.md

 # About the Project
 In several situations delayed emergency services which lead to someone's death/result in serious injury.
 The application was created to search for nearby emergency responders based on the user's needs.

+# Pre-Requirements
+1. Android device with Android 6.0 or above.

 # User Guide
 1. After installing the app, open and give the required permissions.